Old WandsworthThe terminus of the Surrey Iron Railway, by Wandsworth Dock, c.1825

 We meet regularly on the last Friday of the month (but not in August or December) for an illustrated talk on either the history or archaeology of London.
 We meet at the Friends' Meeting House, Wandsworth High Street, SW18, starting at 8.00 pm.

 For full details of our forthcoming talks, please click here.

-Membership of the Society costs just £10 a year for adults (with concessions) and £3 a year for students.
+Membership of the Society costs just £12 a year for adults and £3 a year for students.
 In addition to the programme of talks, benefits of membership are:

 The borough of Wandsworth covers 5 town centres:

 As a small voluntary organisation, we are unable to undertake any research for you.

 For any inquiries about the work of the society, please contact the Secretary at: firstname.lastname@example.org

 We are proud to report that Keith Bailey, a long-standing member of the Society and a regular contributor to the Historian, has achieved national prominence with the recent publication of a scholarly study on the expansion of inner-city housing two hundred years ago.